FudanSELab/Research-ESEC-FSE2021-APIDirective/README.md

 ## Atomic Formula Extraction

-### manually annotated data for training BERT-BiLSTM-CRF model
+### Manually Annotated Data for Training BERT-BiLSTM-CRF Model
 - [Manually annotated data for training BERT-BiLSTM-CRF model](https://github.com/FudanSELab/Research-ESEC-FSE2021-APIDirective/tree/main/entity_recognization/valid.json).
 The annotation data for entity recognization without negative data.
 The data is annotated by four master students manually.
 Each directive sentence is annotated by two annotators independently.
 If their annotators are different, one of the authors will join and resolve the conflict using the majority strategy.
 As a result, we obtained 3226 annotated directive sentences with 7,045 arguments.
+The data is not completely available, we will update it later.

-### Automatically generated annotated data for training BERT-BiLSTM-CRF model
+### Automatically Generated Annotated Data for Training BERT-BiLSTM-CRF Model
 - [Automatically generated annotated data for training BERT-BiLSTM-CRF model](https://github.com/FudanSELab/Research-ESEC-FSE2021-APIDirective/tree/main/entity_recognization/train_data.json).
 The training data for entity recognization extended automatically.
 Based on the annotated sentences, we use a series of heuristic rules to generate more training data.
 Finally, we obtain 11,019 annotated directive sentences with 16,972 annotated arguments as the training data.

 ## Logical Relation Recognition